Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Birdwatching is a great way to study nature in your own backyard–and in local, national, and state parks–and nature reserves.
 Kids and adults love observing and identifying birds to learn more about them.
 You might also enjoy learning more about Nature Study for Kids.

-Birding is a lifelong hobby that has many educational rewards.
-For example, this list of birding or bird-watching activities and lessons for kids can help children learn about birds and increase their knowledge about the many types or species of birds native to their environment and the world beyond.
+Birding is a lifelong hobby that has many educational rewards for young and old alike.
+For example, this list of birding or bird-watching activities and lessons for kids can help children (or adults) learn about birds and increase their knowledge about the many types or species of birds native to their environment and the world beyond.

 Another benefit of birding for kids is that the best bird watching happens outdoors.
 In other words, this list of birding activities can help get kids outside to create a connection with the natural world and the secrets that it shares.
 You might also enjoy this list of outdoor activities for kids and adults–>Get Outside and Connect.